 Before taking flucytosine, tell your health care provider:

 - If you are allergic to flucytosine or any other medicines.

 - About any medical conditions you have or have had, for example, kidney problems.

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Flucytosine may affect the way other medicines or products work, and other medicines or products may affect how flucytosine works.
 Ask your health care provider if there are interactions between flucytosine and the other medicines you take.